Lazy-Jedi/Lazy-Jedi/README.md

-# lazy-jedi
+# Lazy Jedi
-The Lazy Jedi is a light weight Unity Library of really cool Editor Tools and Runtime scripts that will spice up any project really fast.
+The Lazy Jedi is a lite Unity Library of really cool Editor Tools and Runtime scripts that will spice up any project really fast.